robertjoosten/unity-another-auto-rigger/README.md

 </p>

 ## Runtime Twister
 The runtime twister can split the twist value of a parent joint and only apply a fraction of that to the helper joint.
-This is another runtime joint that is used to preserve volume.
+This will help prevent the candy wrapper effect.

 <p align="center">
 <img src="Examples/runtimeTwister.gif" alt="Runtime Twister Example"><br>